Creative Sparks Grants Program

 Funding round dates

 Applications for this program are closed.
-Applicants will be notified of the outcome of their application in May 2020.
+This program will return in 2021-22.

 An applicant should:

 - be an individual professional artist, arts worker, cultural worker or creative producer residing in the Brisbane Local Government Area (LGA)